Program-Ace

 • Scanning options

 At the very least, you can program your app to recognize surfaces and typical settings (floor, pavement, water, etc.).
 However, you can go further and create a marker-based tracking system that recognizes specific people, objects, and settings.
-For example, if you’re selling accessories to the Tesla Model 3 car, you can create a marker of this car build and have the app recognize when the user is pointing at it, making further accessorization accurate and smooth.
+For example, if you are selling accessories to the Tesla Model 3 car, you can create a marker of this car build and have the app recognize when the user is pointing at it, making further accessorization accurate and smooth.

 • Location services